LefebvreTom/VR_LearnJapanese_HiraganaKatagana/README.md

-# VR Learn Japanese Hiragana and Katagana
+# VR Learn Japanese Hiragana and Katakana
 VR game, first attempt of Unreal and VR game in small team

 # WORK IN PROGRESS